 - Record your registration with U.S. Customs and Border Protection (CBP).
 They can stop the importation of goods with an infringing trademark.

 Federal, state, and international registration

 How you choose to protect your trademark is up to you.
 You are not required to register your trademark, but where or whether you decide to register your trademark can determine the scope of your rights.
 Specifically, you can rely on common law rights or file for state, federal, or international trademark registration.

 Common law rights

-If you haven’t filed for state or federal registration, your trademark protection is based solely on using your trademark in commerce within a particular geographic area.
+These rights, known as “common law” rights, are based solely on use of the trademark in commerce within a particular geographic area.
 This limits your rights, as you can only enforce your trademark rights for the specific area where your trademark is used.

 State trademark registration